-- Select the [CONFIG] option from the main menu.
-Select RTD and set sensor type to CUSTOM. - Enter the RTD custom setup main menu, and select [SET CUSTOM]. - Using the keypad, enter the values that the calibrator prompts for: minimum temperature, maximum temperature, R0, and the values for each of the temperature coefficients.
+- 1. Switch to lower display.
+Select RTD and set sensor type to CUSTOM. - 2.
+Enter the RTD custom setup main menu, and select [SET CUSTOM]. - 3.
+Using the keypad, enter the values that the calibrator prompts for: minimum temperature, maximum temperature, R0, and the values for each of the temperature coefficients.